Uber Received Nearly 6,000 U.S. Sexual Assault Claims In Past 2 Years

 The U.S.-only report also covers deaths involving Uber rides.
 During those two years, 107 people died in crashes involving Uber cars, and 19 people were killed in physical assaults during or soon after an Uber ride.

 As troubling as those statistics are, the incidents they capture are rare.
 People in the U.S. took 2.3 billion rides using Uber in those two years.
-For 99.9% of those trips, no safety incident was reported, and the serious safety problems detailed in the report were even more uncommon.
+For 99.9% of those trips, no safety incident was reported, while 0.1% had some sort of complaint.
+But the serious safety problems detailed in the report were even more uncommon.

 "At the scale that Uber operates, we're going to see both the good and the bad that happens in society because we're operating so many trips every single day," said Tony West, Uber's chief legal officer.